 Moringa Oleifera (MO), a plant from the family Moringacea is a major crop in Asia Africa.
-Moringa has many health benefits.
+Moringa has many health and nutritional benefits.
 Moringa health benefits are nothing but miraculous.
 In this article, we will discuss the benefits of Moringa, the effectiveness, and the safeness of the herb in chronic disease.

 Moringa oleifera Seeds and Oil

 Moringa oleifera (Moringaceae) is a fast-growing softwood tree indigenous to sub-Himalayan tracts of Northern India.
 Moringa seed is a promising source of medicinal benefit because of its high nutrient value of monounsaturated fatty acids with a high monounsaturated/saturated fatty acids ratio.
 The nutritional content of Moringa